ILLIXR/ILLIXR/docs/monado_illixr_runtime_overview.md

 -   When running from Monado, however, as mandated by OpenXR specifications, the application is the entry point.
     As a result, the ILLIXR runtime system is loaded at a later point as a shared library.
-    This article documents the changes to the ILLIXR runtime when an OpenXR application is used.
+    This page documents the changes to the ILLIXR runtime when an OpenXR application is used.

 ## OpenXR Application Launch